wigging/jbab-pyrolysis-paper/README.md

-# Modeling gas effects in a BFB reactor for biomass pyrolysis
+# Modeling gas effects in a BFB reactor

-Code and LaTeX files associated with the paper "Modeling Gas Effects in a Bubbling Fluidized Bed Reactor for Biomass Pyrolysis" by Gavin Wiggins, Oluwafemi Oyedeji, and ?.
+Code and LaTeX files associated with the paper "Modeling Gas Effects in a Bubbling Fluidized Bed Reactor for Biomass Pyrolysis" by Gavin Wiggins, Oluwafemi Oyedeji, and Zachary Mills.

 ## Project structure